cdobey/legitify/docs/functional-spec/Functional-Spec.md

 #### User Control

-Individuals can view their credentials, selectively share them with verifiers and manage access to them through the platform.
+Holders can view their credentials, selectively share them with verifiers and manage access to them through the platform.
 Users should be able to selectively share partial pieces of information as well as revoke access at will.

 ## User Characteristics and Objectives

-#### Individuals
+#### Holders

-Individual users are likely to have no advanced technical skills but will be presumed to be proficient enough with digital tools to manage their credentials using the platform.
+Holder users are likely to have no advanced technical skills but will be presumed to be proficient enough with digital tools to manage their credentials using the platform.
 They should be able to:

 - Store and manage credentials on the system
 - Share credentials selectively with verifiers